expresspigeon/blog/src/content/kb/api/dictionaries.md

 # Dictionaries

+Dictionaries allow for endless personalization for each contact.
+You can load your content into dictionaries, which can be images, entire paragraphs, text or any other content, and then  you can cross-reference content and people.
+This way, you can have as many "custom fields" as you need.
+In some extreme cases, our customers have loaded a few hundred thousand of their products into our system and cross-referenced them across hundreds of thousands of their subscribers.

 Dictionaries add the capability to store name/value pairs on your account to merge into templates.
 They remove the need to send the same data over and over to the API.

 A single dictionary may represent a product with attributes, where each attribute name is some property of a product (name, description, price, URL to image, etc.).
 In other cases, a dictionary can be a set of internationalized messages, where each dictionary is a collection of messages in different languages (English, French, etc.)

 ## Create a New Dictionary